-- Need for a formalised pedestrian crossing on George Street linking the Council Chambers to the park between the CWA building and car park entry/ exit point similar to the crossing on Tebbutt Street (opposite St. Matthews Catholic Church) - Memorial Gardens corner George and Tebbutt Streets elimination of kerb and gutter trip-points (including provision for subsurface drainage) adjacent to the war memorial honour wall.
-Remedial works should include widening (removal of two sections of low brick wall) at the entry point and installation of metal bollards to define the pedestrian precinct and provide a safer, pedestrian-friendly environment, particularly for Anzac Day dawn services (refer to following discussion). - Memorial gardens to the lake area (eastern precinct) via Bowling Club car parking area.
+- Need for a formalised pedestrian crossing on George Street linking the Council Chambers to the park between the CWA building and car park entry/ exit point similar to the crossing on Tebbutt Street (opposite St. Matthews Catholic Church); - Memorial Gardens (corner George and Tebbutt Streets) an option was developed to eliminate kerb and gutter trip-points adjacent to the war memorial honour wall.
+The proposal included removal of low brick walls, widening at the entry point and installation of metal bollards to define pedestrian precinct and provide a safer, pedestrian-friendly environment for commemorative services.
+A further option to relocate services to the lake precinct has been proposed by Windsor & District RSL sub-Branch. - Memorial gardens to the lake area (eastern precinct) via Bowling Club car parking area.
 The concrete pathway finishes abruptly at the edge of the gardens.
 Park visitors must either walk back along George Street or cross open lawns and uneven surfaces through the car park and on to the grassed area beside the lake; - The 'pinch-point' created between the western edge of the Bowling Club (clubhouse) and oval picket fence restricts pedestrian flow along an unsurfaced narrow track.
 The picket fence physically defines the oval playing field and its alignment as a continuous curved edge has effectively restricted pedestrian traffic through this key access point.
 A boxed service fixture, adjoining walls, a concrete ramp, metal railing support and level changes create a narrow and difficult thoroughfare for pedestrians.
 A formalised pathway would require a re-design of these ad hoc elements (including relocation of some services and modifications to ramped access).
-This pathway should be connected to Tebbutt Street crossing, the playground and grandstand area car park;

-Grandstand forecourt, hardstand area and grassed banks need regrading, terracing and re-surfacing to address concentrated pedestrian loadings and soil erosion in this high use area.
+This pathway should be connected to Tebbutt Street crossing, the playground and grandstand area car park; - Grandstand forecourt, hardstand area and grassed banks need regrading, terracing and re-surfacing to address concentrated pedestrian loadings and soil erosion in this high use area.
 Various phases of construction works have created a space with many disjunctive finishes and materials including narrow concrete steps to the oval, CCA treated log retaining walls, concrete unit pavers and brick paving.
 Proposed works should aim to provide an integrated forecourt space, including easy ramped access/ entry onto the oval and elimination of ongoing remedial/ maintenance work.